ThatCoolCoder/foss-rcas/README.md

             - have hsv-space (or hsl-space) quantisation
         - Potentially create a simulation of FPV inteference - we make a raycast from viewing position to camera, and degrade based on how many intersections.
             - viewing position is FpvGroundStation, which is attached to the ground camera
-    - Make plane support being deleted so that we can add plane spawning in location if we target multiplayer for 1.0
 - Input
     - Add a preview for all the inputs so we can check direction etc without flying (requires poking SimInput.Manager to give it a custom inputmap)
     - set the default controls to work on a ps/xbox controller without configuration